 Painting My Ridiculous Living Room Ceiling

 Anyway, getting the job actually done required me to rent scaffolding.
 I went to the rental place just down Highway 9 from here and told the guy I needed scaffolding high enough to reach a 15-foot ceiling (it’s probably more like 14 feet, but whatever).
 He then got me set up with a bunch of scaffolding that we stuffed into the bed of ol’ Epimetheus.
+I did get some very useful tips from the guy that rented the scaffolding to me.

 If that looks like a lot of scaffolding, well — it turns out that when I told the guy that I needed to paint a 15-foot ceiling, he figured he needed to rent me enough scaffolding so that I could stand 15 feet above the ground.